giovannipizzi/seekpath/website/README_INSTALL.txt

 2. Install libapache2-mod-wsgi and libapache2-mod-xsendfile
 3. activate the modules (with 'sudo a2enmod wsgi' and 'sudo a2enmod xsendfile')
 4. run the script ./create_wsgi.py AS THE USER that will run, check that all modules are found.
-5. copy the kpath-visualizer-site.conf file to /etc/apache2/sites-available
+5. copy the seek-site.conf file to /etc/apache2/sites-available
-6. 'sudo a2ensite kpath-visualizer-site'
+6. 'sudo a2ensite seek-site'
-7. check you can reach http://YOURSERVER/kpath_visualizer
+7. check you can reach http://YOURSERVER/seek